UKHomeOffice/engineering-guidance-and-standards/docs/patterns/reducing-code-complexity.md

 ### Measure code complexity

-Measuring code complexity can spot issues early, been able to make smaller changes earlier within the Software Lifecycle as well as highlighting overarching issues such as where code hasn't been reused.
+Measuring code complexity can spot issues early, allowing correction with smaller changes earlier in the Software Lifecycle, as well as highlighting overarching issues such as where code hasn't been reused.

 #### Using tools to measure code complexity